 Professor of English

 I have taught at Beloit since 2004, although before then I managed to live in every continental US time zone (not counting Yukon time!).
-I grew up in LA, went to college and graduate school on the East Coast, and first worked as a professor at the University of Utah.
-My research focuses on Victorian literature, early science fiction, and the cultural history of technology.
+At Beloit, I work with students to explore how storytelling can transform both our current world and worlds of the future.